biopython/biopython.github.io/wiki/Building_a_release.md

     distutils](http://stackoverflow.com/questions/3297254/how-to-use-mingws-gcc-compiler-when-installing-python-package-using-pip)

 18. Remove any prior Biopython installations on your windows machine, and confirm the Windows installers work.
+Then copy them to your Linux machine.

-19. scp or ftp the `.tar.gz`, `.zip` and Windows installer files to the Biopython website, folder /home/websites/biopython.org/html/static/DIST/ on biopython.org (aka cloudportal.open-bio.org).
+19. Upload the new release to the website via GitHub Pages `DIST` repository.

 20. Upload to the python package index (except for beta/alpha level releases):